when i tried to get into college 2014

 me going because I know that when I go back, that feeling will return.
 The

 feeling that everything is and will be okay.
-Going to Chile is not
+Going to Chile

 Comments